18 of the Best Culinary Destinations In The World for Scrumptious Adventures

 This is one food tour that we’d love to take and experience the sheer variety of Jaipuri culinary treasures combined with local culture.

-Rajasthani mouthwatering cuisine is a paradise for foodies and one of the most renowned foodie destinations within India.
+Rajasthani’s mouthwatering cuisine is a paradise for foodies and is one of the most renowned foodie destinations in India.

 12 Days Holi Festival and Culinary Tours – The Colors of Rajasthan